LIVES & LEGENDS

 It is believed they got to this part of Ireland in and around 840 AD.
 (Around the same time as St Bronagh’s Christian Community in Kilbroney, Rostrevor)

-Locally, they are known to have been frequent visitors (most likely unwelcomed!) to the monastery at Killeavy.
+Locally, they are known to have been frequent visitors (most likely unwelcomed!) to the monastery St Moninna’s (Killeavy Old Church) at Killeavy in County Armagh.

 You can just imagine lookouts stationed at the Flagstaff (see it in our pic below), with a perfect view of the Lough raising the alarm as Viking raiding ships approached.